Token Generation Event

 Privacy tokens are a type of cryptocurrency that are designed to protect the privacy of the user.
 They use various techniques to ensure that transactions remain private, such as encryption or obfuscation.
 Examples of privacy tokens include Monero and Zcash.

 A Token Generation Event is a phenomenon regarding creating a token with two main purposes:

-generating a new token;
+Generating a new token;

-launching it on exchanges (both CEXs and DEXs).
+Launching the new token on exchanges (both CEXs and DEXs).